Intel Intel

 Directors & Officers (D&O) Insurance and Employment Practices Liability (EPL) Insurance are also important for school districts.
 D&O Insurance can cover a district’s school board members if they are sued over the decisions they make in their official capacity, while EPL Insurance can address allegations of unfair hiring practices, discrimination or pay discrepancies, for example.

-Regardless of the educational qualifications a school may have for its teachers, thorough background checks will always be crucial, Carver and Smith agreed.
+Regardless of the educational qualifications a school may have for its teachers, thorough background checks will always be crucial.
 Schools should also ensure they carry Sexual Abuse and Molestation Insurance, which can be included on CGL Insurance.

 Districts may also want to consider providing educational opportunities for teachers, particularly for those who do not have a teaching degree.
 “If you are going to go out and hire folks with an interest in teaching, I think the biggest thing is to offer classes, workshops, or certifications.
 The more educated they get these teachers, the less likely they are to be in a situation facing a claim,” Smith said.
 “Help that individual get educated and get the tools they need so they can be that role model for the student and be that representative for the school.”